danielsauter/rapid-android-development/chapter-9--working-with-data.md

 #####Figure 9.4 - Earthquakes reported worldwide during the last seven days.
 ######Only earthquakes with a magnitude of 2.5 and higher are included in this data source.

-Let’s now refine the earthquake app using a feature that we’re quite familiar with&—device vibration.
+Let’s now refine the earthquake app using a feature that we’re quite familiar with—device vibration.

 ###Add Vibes to the Earthquake App